josephh/simply-demo/README.md

 ### Challenges
 * Not using the DAM - so missing those benefits, e.g. automatic image renditions
 * Cache performance
+* Keeping published content in sync
-* Limited use of AEM CRX and CMS
+* Limited use of AEM CRX and AEM CMS
 * Mixed CMS approaches across Headless CMSs